saidyaka/CS396Ludo/README.md

 > My random robots at first will have very bad fitness functions ranging from - 2 - + 10 but in the end I was able to hit as low as -31 meaning it moved very far away

-Here are 5 different runs
+Here are fitness functions from 5 different runs with 40 generations

 https://user-images.githubusercontent.com/19967483/221930351-27ef52d5-cc3b-4d2d-b5b4-efc9e1b56e83.png